ChathurangiShyalika/iclr2026/_posts/2026-04-27-industrial-agent-benchmarking.md

 This is one of the largest-scale industrial agent evaluations to date.

+## Participation Insights and Competition Dynamics

+The AssetOpsBench-Live challenge ran continuously over a three-month window, allowing participants to iteratively refine their agents while receiving structured, privacy-preserving diagnostic feedback.
+This long-running format produced several notable patterns:

+- **Sustained participation:** Hundreds of submissions arrived steadily throughout the competition, reflecting sustained engagement over the full duration of the challenge.
+By lowering the barrier to entry with container templates, sample agents, and clear instructions for extending the agent codebase, we enabled both newcomers and experienced practitioners to participate effectively.

+- **Developer experience improvements:** By providing a lightweight entry point for extending or creating new agents, we ensured that participants did not need deep familiarity with industrial systems to begin experimenting.
+This broadened the contributor base and allowed teams to focus on reasoning strategies instead of infrastructure setup.

+- **Submission distribution:** Although we cannot reveal platform URLs or identifiable metadata, aggregated distributions showed diverse iteration behaviors across teams.
+Some participants submitted frequently, steadily improving their agents through diagnostic feedback, while others converged quickly with only a few targeted submissions.
+These heterogeneous usage patterns align with the feedback-driven design of AssetOpsBench-Live.

+These participation dynamics demonstrate that real-world industrial evaluation can be made accessible without sacrificing rigor, enabling a broad community to meaningfully engage with multi-agent system development.

 ## Leaderboard Behavior

 We evaluated leading frontier and open-source models: